Star Steering Through Cluster from Capricorn by Holiday Mathis - Boston Herald - Go Tech Daily

 TAURUS (April 20 to May 20).
 You look for evidence that the passions of another are focused on a somewhat realistic understanding of you as opposed to your own projection.

 GEMINI (May 21 – June 21).
 The major part of what wears the costume of urgency is the ego (yours or someone else’s) that needs external validation.
-If you were to respond to everything that goes by as urgent, you would not have time to do what is important.
+If you were to respond to everything that passes as urgent, you would not have time to do what is important.

 CANCER (June 22 – July 22).
 You cannot pay attention to attentiveness.
 You exchange something specific that proves that you are attuned to another person.
 This goes beyond the domain of trade and goes deeper than courtesy.